hubtype/botonic/doc-botonic/docs/plugins/createname-plugin1.md

 Sometimes you may need a specific feature according to your needs and build your own plugin that doesn't exist yet.
 In order to achieve this:

-- You can create your own plugins to be used locally in your project or as a npm package.
+- You can create your own plugin with an independent `node.js` package.
-- `package.json` is mandatory.
-- Each plugin has to implement the methods described in this guide.
+- Each plugin will be a class which needs to implement the two methods described in this guide.

 ## Naming